xemmel/dotnet101/readme.md

 - This should result in an output file _first.exe_
 - Run it!

-# Assemblies NEEDS a Main method
+# Executables NEEDS a Main method

 - Now try renaming your **Main** method to **Main2**
 - Try to recompile
 - You should receive an error with something like _does not contain a static 'Main' method_
-- This is because ALL Assemblies in .NET (and what we are building here is an assembly) needs a single entry-point, which, by convention, MUST be named **Main** NO EXCEPTIONS!
+- This is because ALL executables in .NET (and what we are building here is an executable) needs a single entry-point, which, by convention, MUST be named **Main** NO EXCEPTIONS!

 # The Using statement
 - Get your stuff back and working from last exercise
 - Remove the **using statement** at the top of the _first.cs_ file
 - Try to recompile, you should receive the following error messagge: **_The name 'Console' does not exist in the current context_**
 - Why???
 And how do you fix this, if you are not allowed to use any _using statements_?
 (Hint: _take a look at the documentation for the Console Class [MSDN on Console Class](https://msdn.microsoft.com/en-us/library/system.console(v=vs.110).aspx) and examine what namespace the class resides under_)

+# More